 But there is a problem.
 Religion comes with ideologies and doctrines filled with harmful prejudice and bias.
 When we are young, we are trusting.
 So, we believe what people tell us is the truth.
 We accept prejudices as truth.

 Religions By Population

 Below is a chart listing religion by population (1).
 These estimates are from 2018.
-We want you to see the impact these systems have on the cultural narrative.
-Over 4 billion or about half of the population are in the Abrahamic traditions of Christianity, Islam, and Judaism.
-These systems have the most significant impact on the culture of the world.
+About half the population is involved in the Abrahamic traditions of Christianity, Islam, and Judaism.
+These systems have the most significant impact on the cultural narrative.

 Concerns of Western Religion

-The Abrahamic traditions dominate the religious population of Western culture.
-So, even if you aren’t a follower, you feel the effects of their influence because of their colossal social reach.
+The Abrahamic traditions dominate Western culture, so even if you aren’t a follower, you feel the effects of their influence because of their colossal social reach.
 They dictate can values and policies because they can integrate their doctrines into the cultures they dominate.
 It takes a lot of work to maintain this paradigm in the modern world.

 Unbelief is necessary to protect the boundaries of their beliefs.
 They learn to reject all the facts that contradict their superstitions.
 The ongoing use of groupthink manipulation tactics makes the belief system their identity.
 Some people live in cultures immersed in mythology, making living life without religious beliefs nearly impossible.

 They are all significant for the absence of any tools of consciousness development.
 These religions aren’t new.
-They are the combination of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
-Instead of tools, they offer mythology and superstition.
+They are a combination of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
+Instead of methods to develop or explore consciousness, they offer mythology and superstition.
 What’s often most important to these systems is what they can get you to believe.
 These beliefs take the form of three primary concerns: